sujaldev/school/docs/cs-practicals-term-1/assignment5/index.md

 num = int(input("Enter a number to check if it is a palindrome: ")) print("Number is a palindrome" if is_palindrome(num) else "Number is not a palindrome")

+"""
+OUTPUT:
+Enter a number to check if it is a palindrome: 121 Number is a palindrome

+Enter a number to check if it is a palindrome: 1223 Number is not a palindrome
+"""

 ```
 ## <br>Write a program to calculate and display power of base and exponent that is a raise to<br>power b using user defined function.
 If the exponent is not passed by the user then the<br>square of the given number should be calculated.
 Implement the above program for both<br>situations.<br>